SK-Electronics-Consulting/battery-simulator/README.md

 ## Phase 1
 Create a circuit that will operate as a 2-quadrant power supply.
 This might be as simple as using a high-power output op-amp and a potentiometer.

-TODO: Check if the op-amp will sink current in addition to sourcing.
+* TODO: Check if the op-amp will sink current in addition to sourcing.

+### Design Output

+The OPA569 was selected as an available (yaaay chip shortage!) high power op-amp.
+It has some nifty features that are on the [wishlist](#future-phase-wishlist) while satisfying the basic needs of this phase.
+It has a 2A output, along with a 300nV drop-out at 2A.
+This means that assuming a 5V source (USB or the like), it can maintain it's output at 4.7V, which is fine simulating 1S Lithium cells.

+### Limitations of Phase 1

+* The OPA569 has a max voltage of 5.5V, so only 1S Lithium batteries will be doable.
+* Current Monitor pin can only indicate sourcing current.
+This could be fixed a couple ways, but is going to stay out of scope for this phase.

 ## Future Phase Wishlist